-Pyeongchang 2018: What to watch on Day 9 at the Winter Olympics
+Pyeongchang 2018: Freestyle skier wins bronze, Team Canada nets 4-0 hockey win against Korea

-What to watch on Day 9 at the Winter Olympics
+What you missed on Day 9 of the Winter Games

 Latest news

-- Canada’s women’s and men’s curlers face off against Switzerland in round robin play but under different circumstances.
-Rachel Homan’s rink looks to turn around its Olympics while Kevin Koe’s aims to continue the strong run of success.

-- Canadian cross-country skier Alex Harvey has pulled out of the Men’s 4x10 relay at the Winter Games.
+- Canada’s men’s ice hockey team beat the Olympic host nation, South Korea, in a 4-0 round-robin game on Sunday.

-- The Canadian men’s bobsled team is looking to get off to a solid start in its first two runs in the two-man competition.
+- The Canadian men’s bobsleigh team sped off to a solid start Sunday in its first two runs in the two-man competition.
+Pilot Justin Kripps’s sled came in second, while Chris Spring and Nick Poloniato’s sleds tied for 10th.

+- A Russian athlete at the Games is suspected of a doping violation, according to reports from Reuters and Russian news agency TASS.
+More than 160 Russians are competing under strict conditions after Moscow was penalized for widespread doping at the 2014 Sochi Games.

+- Canada’s Alex Beaulieu-Marchand notched a bronze medal in the men’s freestyle skiing slopestyle event on Sunday.

+- After losing her first three games, Canadian curler Rachel Homan continued her turnaround performance, beating Switzerland 10-8.
+On the men’s side, Kevin Koe fell to 4-2 in the round robin after an 8-6 loss to the Swiss.
+The Globe and Mail’s Cathal Kelly asks whether Canada is doing all it can to stay ahead of the competition in a sport where Canadians have dominated for so long.

 - There have been death threats directed towards athletes at the Olympic Games, including Canada’s Kim Boutin.
-Nathan VanderKlippe reports that behind the threats exists a South Korean fan culture that takes speed skating seriously
+Nathan VanderKlippe reports that behind the threats exists a South Korean fan culture that takes speed skating seriously.

+There was plenty of Canadian flavour on both sides of the ice when Team Canada played host South Korea in the men's hockey round robin, defeating them 4-0.
+Six members of the Korean side are Canadians who play in domestic pro leagues.
+Coach Jim Paek is Korean-born but was raised in Canada.
+It was the first time South Korea has ever iced a team at the Winter Olympics.

-Curling (Women's and men's round robin)
+Curling (Men's and women's round robin)

-Canadian curler Rachel Homan will take a losing record into her round-robin game against Swiss skip Silvana Tirinzoni.
-Homan and her Ottawa rink have struggled to find their groove at the tournament.
-They'll need get the problems sorted out quickly if they hope to defend Jennifer Jones's gold medal from 2014.
-On the men's side, Calgary's Kevin Koe also plays Switzerland.
-(7:05 p.m.
-Feb.
-17 for men's, 12:05 Feb.
-18 for women's)
+Canadian curler Kevin Koe fell to 4-2 at the Winter Olympics after an 8-6 loss to Switzerland.
+It was the Calgary skip's second straight defeat in the tournament after a 5-2 loss to Sweden on Saturday.
+Benoit Schwarz, Switzerland's vice skip who throws fourth, scored four points in the opening end for a commanding early lead.
+Although Koe came back with a deuce in the second end, the Swiss kept adding to their lead with the Canadians unable to gain any ground.

+Canadian curler Rachel Homan came from behind to defeat Swiss skip Silvana Tirinzoni to improve to 2-3.
+Homan and her Ottawa rink have struggled to find their groove at the tournament but scored four points in the last two ends to defeat Switzerland 10-8 in a clutch finish.
+Tirinzoni missed both of her shots in the ninth and Homan delivered a hit to move into the lead.
+The Swiss skip was heavy with her final throw in the 10th to give Canada a point and the victory.

 Cross-country skiing (Men's 4x10km)